Advanced Winter Mountaineering Course

 Course Length

 Our Advanced Winter Mountaineering course is 3 days.
-We offer bespoke courses and run these in the West Highlands from December until April.
+We run this as a bespoke course and run these in the West Highlands from December until April.

 Cost

-The course cost is £465 per person, with a minimum and maximum of two people required.
-Northwest Mountaineering also offers a private 1:1 Course at £870.
+Northwest Mountaineering also offers this as a private 1:1 Course at £870.

 Experience Needed